mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 ~~~
 {: #fig-send-flow title="RTP over QUIC send flow"}

-On receiving a datagram, a RTP over QUIC implementation strips off and parses the flow identifier to
+On receiving a datagram, an RTP over QUIC implementation strips off and parses the flow identifier to
 identify the stream to which the received RTP packet belongs.
 The remaining content of the datagram
 is then passed to the RTP session which was assigned the given flow identifier.